A Bimonthly Email Newsletter from the International Mathematical Union

 Heidelberg Laureate Forum

-The application process for the 3rd Heidelberg Laureate Forum is up
+The application process for the 3rd Heidelberg Laureate Forum is up and running.

 For more information, please visit:

 Position of ICSU on evaluation by metrics